HelpBot Assistant

 npm start

-Since no shape data is specified, the Maps displays as an empty SVG element.
+Since no shape data is specified, the Maps component displays as an empty SVG element.
 The next sections demonstrate how to add geographic data and customize the map.

 Module Injection